 Applications of Halobox; From advertising to live communication

-artificial intelligence avatar; Seller and brand ambassador
+artificial ielligence avatar; Seller and brand ambassador

 According to Dowdy, the “Max” avatar used in Terna’s Hellobox is designed almost exactly like one of the company’s real-life sales force and acts as a brand ambassador.